Nissen96/CTF-writeups/_writeups/2022/NC3-CTF-2022/Nissezonen.md

 The SSH service was attacked with password enumeration for user `admin` and `nissedev` but with no luck.

-Finally, we enumerated the web server where we are first presented with a default Apache page.
+Finally, visiting the the web server at port 80, we are presented with a default Apache page.
 Enumerating the website directories gives us two interesting files: `/login.php` and `/con.php`, where the latter is empty and likely just contains PHP code for database connection.

 ### Redis